hbstack/site/content/modules/header/menus/index.en.md

 | `rel` | string | The link [rel](https://developer.mozilla.org/en-US/docs/Web/HTML/Attributes/rel) attribute. |

 See also [Menus Configuration]({{< ref "docs/configuration/menus" >}}) and [Icons Configuration]({{< ref "docs/configuration/icons" >}}).

+## Dividers

+### Top Level Menus Dividers

+If the `divider` parameter is set as `true` for top level menu entries, then the current menu entry will become a divider entry, which won't show text and link.

+You have to specify `name` or `identifier` for dividers to unique each divider.

+### Second Level Menus Dividers

+If second level menu entries has `divider` parameter enabled, then the divider will be append to the end of the menu.

 ## Example